apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

 If no full-text implementation is available, those queries will fail.

+### Similarity Queries

+Oak supports similarity queries when using the Lucene full-text index.
+For example, the following query will return nodes that have similar content than the node /test/a:

+    //element(*, nt:base)[rep:similar(., '/test/a')]

+Compared to Jackrabbit 2.x, support for rep:similar has the following limitations:
+Full-text aggregation is not currently supported.

 ### XPath to SQL2 Transformation

 To support the XPath query language, such queries are internally converted to SQL2.